DirectorySearcher

 Examples

-# Create an instance of the DirectorySearcher class
+# Create an instance of the DirectorySearcher class.

-$searcher = New-Object "Softerra.Adaxes.Adsi.Search.DirectorySearcher" $NULL, $False
+$searcher = New-Object "Softerra.Adaxes.Adsi.Search.DirectorySearcher" $null, $false

-$searcher.SearchParameters.Filter = "(objectClass=contact)" # Contacts
+$searcher.SearchParameters.Criteria = New-AdmCriteria -Type "contact" # Contacts

-$searcher.AppendFilter("(mail=*)") # Contacts with email address
+$criteriaToAdd = New-AdmCriteria "contact" {mail -empty $false} # Contacts with email address

 Pipelined